 This tool version is unpublished and cannot be run.
 If you would like to have this version staged, you can put a request through HUB Support.

+Organic semiconductors, metal oxides, and nanomaterials hold promise as the future basis for efficient, cost-effective, large scale optoelectronic devices.
+This tool computes the transient and steady-state charge and exciton distributions in devices composed of a sequence of planar, distinct layers of semiconductor and nanostructured materials.
 The model utilizes a rate equation formalism based upon the idea of hopping across a one-dimensional chain of atoms and molecules.
 In the limit of low field and a narrow, the model is equivalent to the drift-diffusion equations.
 The advantage of the rate equation formalism lies in its generalizability; various injection models, Foerster resonant energy transfer, interfacial recombination, and tunneling can be studied within this framework.

 SciPy, Cython, C++, and the GNU Scientific Library

 Polina Anikeeva, Jeff Grossman, Vladimir Bulovic, Alexi Arango, and Vanessa Wood